netdata/netdata/src/daemon/README.md

     process scheduling policy = keep
 ```

-Using the above, whatever scheduling settings you have set at `netdata.service`
+Using the above, whatever scheduling settings you’ve set at `netdata.service`
 will be maintained by netdata.

 ### Example 1: Netdata with nice -1 on non-systemd systems

-On a system that is not based on systemd, to make Netdata run with nice level -1 (a little bit higher to the default for
+On a system not based on systemd, to make Netdata run with nice level -1 (a little bit higher to the default for
 all programs), edit `netdata.conf` and set:

 ```text